THakgvLO/HydroInsight/README.md

 Found a bug or have a feature request?
 Please [open an issue](https://github.com/THakgvLO/HydroInsight/issues) on GitHub.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **Thakgalo Sehlola**
 - GitHub: [@THakgvLO](https://github.com/THakgvLO)
 - LinkedIn: [thakgalo-sehlola](https://linkedin.com/in/thakgalo-sehlola)

-## 🙏 Acknowledgments

-- OpenStreetMap contributors for mapping tiles
-- Leaflet.js community for the mapping library
-- Chart.js team for data visualization capabilities
-- Flask community for the Python web framework

 ---

 **Built with ❤️ for environmental monitoring and water quality research**